syncfusion-content/blazor-docs/blazor/datagrid/sorting.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/LjhUNnrhicoBFLef?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

+> The initial sorting defined in the `GridSortSettings` component of the  [Columns](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSortSettings.html#Syncfusion_Blazor_Grids_GridSortSettings_Columns) will override any sorting applied through user interaction.

 ## Multi-column sorting

-You can sort more than one column in a DataGrid.
-To sort multiple columns, press and hold the **CTRL** key and click the column header.
-The sorting order will be displayed in the header while performing multi-column sorting.
+The Grid component allows to sort more than one column at a time using multi-column sorting.
+To enable multi-column sorting in the grid, set the [AllowSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSorting) property to **true**, and set the [AllowMultiSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowMultiSorting) property to **true** which enable the user to sort multiple columns by hold the **CTRL** key and click on the column headers.
+This feature is useful when you want to sort your data based on multiple criteria to analyze it in various ways.

-To clear sorting for a particular column, press the "Shift + mouse left click".
+To clear multi-column sorting for a particular column, press the "Shift + mouse left click".

-N> The [AllowSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSorting) must be **true** while enabling multi-column sort.
+> The [AllowSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSorting) must be **true** while enabling multi-column sort.
-<br/> Set [AllowMultiSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowMultiSorting) property as **false** to disable multi-column sorting.
+> Set [AllowMultiSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowMultiSorting) property as **false** to disable multi-column sorting.

 ```csharp